rishikksh20/iSTFT-Avocodo-pytorch/README.md

 ## Notes :
 * Two of iSTFT Generator version can be used with Avocodo discriminaators.
 * Losses should similar to HiFi-GAN.
-* 50 % speed up (0.33 s/b) in training and 60 % improvement in inference speed.
+* `faster` branch of this repo is 50 % speed up (0.33 s/b) in training and 60 % improvement in inference speed.
 * Quality is not as good as Avocodo and ISTFTNet.